William A. Jacobson: Cornell Law School

 In 2007, Jacobson joined Cornell Law School as a Clinical Professor of Law.
 He is also the Director of the law school's Securities Law Clinic, which provides legal services to small investors in upstate New York who have been the victims of investment fraud.

 Legal Insurrection

 Jacobson is author of the conservative law blog, Legal Insurrection, which was founded in 2008.
 As of July 2014, the TaxProf blog ranked Legal Insurrection as the third most visited blog run by a law professor for the year prior.
 As of January 2011, Legal Insurrection was ranked number 24 in politics, and number 67 overall, by Technorati, and number 7 for top legal blogs by Avvo.

+Legal Insurrection Foundation

+Jacobson is president of the Legal Insurrection Foundation, which he founded in 2008.

+Jacobsen is the founder of the right-wing Equal Protection Project, a project of the Legal Insurrection Foundation.
+The project focuses litigation against organizations whose goals and policies favor minority constituents.

 Author

 Jacobson is co-author of the Securities Arbitration Desk Reference (Thomson-Reuters).

-Jacobson is a conservative pundit, writing for a variety of outlets.
-He is a contributor to Politico's "Arena".
+He is also a contributor to Politico's "Arena".

 Activities

-Elizabeth Warren

-During Senator Elizabeth Warren's 2012 U.S. Senate campaign against Republican Scott Brown, Jacobson criticized Warren's claim that she was 1/32nd Cherokee Indian.